roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Vivian Swings ****** byNonStopFunGuy© Sitting back in a large hot tub perched on a bluff overlooking the fabulous ocean coast, surrounded by FIVE promiscuous women in string bikinis and three other perverted guys, all my attention was focused on the hottest 18 year old I'd ever met.
+Sitting back in a large hot tub perched on a bluff overlooking the fabulous ocean coast, surrounded by FIVE promiscuous women in string bikinis and three other perverted guys, all my attention was focused on the hottest 18 year old I'd ever met.
 This skinny but chesty, long-haired brunette with a perfect ass proved to be an incredible slut, and all of us in the hot tub had her ex- stepmom to thank for it.

  The sex party that ran from night into morning probably would have been incredibly satisfying anyway, but the fact that I got to meet and fuck this gorgeous, slutty 18 year old bitch was the sexual highlight of my life, I think.